 How to Maintain Sustainable Fees in Practice

 How do clients weigh up quality, service and price?
-What strategies and tools can be put to work to support sustainable fee levels in practice?
-Join the ACA and our expert panel on Wednesday 14 September for a timely CPD webinar on the all-important topic of fees.
+What considerations and tools can support sustainable fee levels in practice?
+Watch our expert panel for a CPD webinar on the all-important topic of fees.

-George Beaton and Jon Huxley of beaton will join Practice Directors Paul Viney from FPPV Architecture and Sarah Bennett from Six Degrees for an informed discussion on research-based insights into client service, price (aka fees) and perceived value.
-The discussion, informed by beaton’s three years of data, will explore clients’ priorities and how they value the work.
-Our speakers will also discuss how low fees are both unnecessary and damaging to the profession.
-The evidence shows that demonstrating the value in an architectural service is a better way to set fee levels and avoid the industry trend of ever-lower fees.
+George Beaton and Jon Huxley of beaton join Practice Directors Paul Viney from FPPV Architecture and Sarah Bennett from Six Degrees for an informed discussion on research-based insights into client service, price (aka fees) and perceived value.
+The discussion, informed by beaton’s three years of data, explores clients’ priorities and how they value the work.
+Our speakers also discuss how unsustainably low fees are both unnecessary and damaging to the profession.
+The evidence shows that demonstrating the value in an architectural service, and components included in that service, is a better way to set fee levels and avoid the industry trend of ever-lower fees.